aregsar/aregsarblog/blog/2020/my-vscode-php-development-setup/index.md

 The resource
 [understanding-and-using-xdebug](https://crosp.net/blog/software-development/web/php/understanding-and-using-xdebug-with-phpstorm-and-magento-remotely) has nice diagrams showing the session negotiation process between the XDebug web server and IDE Debug extension server.

-## Configuring VSCode for PHPUNIT testing
+## Executing PHPUnit test from VSCode

+There are several ways to run PHPUnit tests from within VSCode.

-### Running PHPUNIT from the command line using the VSCode terminal
+### Running PHPUnit from the command line using the VSCode terminal

-To run your phpunit tests from within VSCode, open the terminal by selecting the `ctrl+backtick` keyboard shortcut then type in `vendor/bin/phpunit` in the terminal window to execute the tests.
+To run your PHPUnit tests from within VSCode, open the terminal by selecting the `ctrl+backtick` keyboard shortcut then type in `vendor/bin/phpunit` in the terminal window to execute the tests.

-> I have added the alias `alias phpunit=vendor/bin/phpunit` to my .zshrc so I can just type `phpunit` instead of `vendor/bin/phpunit`.
+> I have added the alias `alias phpunit=vendor/bin/phpunit` to my `.zshrc` shell profile file so I can just type `phpunit` instead of `vendor/bin/phpunit`.

-You can also use the standard `phpunit` command filters from within the VSCode terminal.
+You can also use the standard `phpunit` command filters from within the VSCode terminal to for example run only feature tests or only unit test.

-### Using the VSCode Better PHPUnit extension from the command pallete
+### Using the VSCode Better PHPUnit extension to run tests from the command palette

-> If you have the `Better PHPUnit` VSCode extension installed, you can click in the test class or test methods in your phpunit test files to execute specific tests
-> using command pallete selections provided by the `Better PHPUnit`:
+If you have the `Better PHPUnit` VSCode extension installed, you can click various locations within PHPUnit test files to execute specific tests using command palette selections provided by the `Better PHPUnit` extension.
+The steps to do so are listed below:

-1-Click on a test method name or within the test method to run the individual test or click within the class outside of any methods or on the class name to run all the tests in the class or anywhere outside the class to run all the tests in the file.
+1-Click on a test method name or within the test method to run the individual test.
+Or click within the class outside of any methods or on the class name to run all the tests in the class.
+Or click anywhere outside the class to run all the tests in the file.

 2-Type `cmd+sh+p` keyboard shortcut to open the command panel.

-3-Type `phpunit` to see the following options `run`, `run file`, `run suite` and `run previous`
+3-Type `phpunit` to see the following options `run`, `run file`, `run suite` and `run previous`.

-4-Select `run` to run the test for the selected method or the all the tests for the selected class or file.
+4-Select `run` to run the test for the selected method or the selected class or selected file.

-> Tip: You can just hit enter if that was the last command that was selected.
+> Tip: You can just hit enter if that is the default selection.

 If you select `run file` it will run all the tests in the selected file regardless of where you click within the file.

 If you select `run previous` the last tests that were run will run again even if we click away to another method, class or file.

 If you select `run suite`, all tests in all test files will run regardless of which file you have selected.

 ### Using the VSCode Better PHPUnit extension keyboard shortcuts

-Alternatively you can use the `Better PHPUnit` extensions keyboard shortcuts to run tests.
+Alternatively you can use the `Better PHPUnit` extension's keyboard shortcuts to run tests:

-1-Click on a test method name or within the test method to run the individual test or click within the class outside of any methods or on the class name to run all the tests in the class or anywhere outside the class to run all the tests in the file.
+1-Click on a test method name or within the test method to run the individual test.
+Or click within the class outside of any methods or on the class name to run all the tests in the class.
+Or click anywhere outside the class to run all the tests in the file.

-2-Type `cmd+k cmd+r` to execute the `run` command to run the test for the selected method or the all the tests for the selected class or file.
+2-Type `cmd+k cmd+r` to execute the `run` to run the test for the selected method or the selected class or selected file.

-You can type `cmd+k cmd+f` to execute the `run file` command You can type `cmd+k cmd+p` to execute the `run previous` command There is no preconfigured shortcut to execute the `run suite` command.
-You can type `phpunit` in the terminal which is equivalent to the command.
+You can type `cmd+k cmd+f` to execute the `run file` command

+You can type `cmd+k cmd+p` to execute the `run previous` command

+There is no preconfigured shortcut to execute the `run suite` command.
+But you can just type `vendor/bin/phpunit` in the terminal which is equivalent to the `run suite` command.

-> If you rather re-map these shortcuts to other keys, open keyboard shortcuts UI from command palette and type `better phpunit` in the search box to bringup all the shortcuts for that extension
-> where they can be remapped.
+> If you rather re-map these shortcuts to other keys, open keyboard shortcuts UI from command palette and type `better phpunit` in the search box to bring up all the shortcuts for that extension where they can be remapped.

 ## Running XDebug from XUnit

-To verify that breakoints are hit within our feature and unit tests when we run the PHP debugger in VSCode
+To verify that breakpoints are hit within our feature and unit tests when we run the PHP debugger in VSCode

 Set breakpoints in the testBasicTest method in the `tests/feature/ExampleTest.php` file of a new Laravel project: